 If you've received a notification about your app, check below to find out more about the issue and what action you need to take.

-If the "Must fix" column says "Yes", one of your apps, site sections or pages is not currently in compliance with the Program policies and, as a result, an enforcement has been taken.
+If the "Must fix" column says "Yes", one of your apps, app sections or pages is not currently in compliance with the Program policies and, as a result, an enforcement has been taken.
 When the action is taken on a page, then the page is violating policy.
-When the action is taken on a site or site section, then there are multiple pages within the site or site section that are violating policy.
-When this occurs, you need to check your entire site or site section and make changes to bring it into compliance with our policies.
+When the action is taken on a app or app section, then there are multiple pages within the app or app section that are violating policy.
+When this occurs, you need to check your entire app or app section and make changes to bring it into compliance with our policies.

-After you address the policy violations on your site, site section, or pages, you may request a review.
-Alternatively, if you want to stop serving ads on the policy violating sites, site sections or pages, you can remove the Ad Manager ad code from those sites, site sections or pages.
+After you address the policy violations on your app, app section, or pages, you may request a review.
+Alternatively, if you want to stop serving ads on the policy violating apps, app sections or pages, you can remove the Ad Manager ad code from those apps, app sections or pages.
 The policy violations will be automatically removed from the Policy center within 7-10 days.

-If you address any of the publisher restrictions on your site, site section, or pages, you may request a review.
+If you address any of the publisher restrictions on your app, app section, or pages, you may request a review.
 Alternatively, if you want to stop serving ads on the pages, you can remove the Ad Manager ad code from your pages and they will be automatically removed from the Policy center within 7-10 days.

 After you've made the required changes for a policy violation and/or the optional changes for a publisher restriction, you may request a review of your app.
 Note that there's a monthly limit on the number of reviews you can request.
-If you’re requesting a review because you’ve fixed issues, make sure you upload the new version of your app to Google Play and/or the App Store before you request a review.
+If you’re requesting a review because you’ve fixed issues, make sure you upload the new version of your app to a supported app store where your app is listed before you request a review.

 Note: If you want ads to resume or continue serving to your app, request a review for each app with issues in your Policy center.